-- All children, regardless of age, gender, ability, culture, race, language, religion or sexual identity, are treated equally and have equal rights to protection - All staff act on concerns or disclosures that may suggest a child is at risk of harm. - Pupils and staff involved in Safeguarding issues receive appropriate support. - Staff adhere to a Code of Conduct and understand what to do in the event of any allegations against any adult working in the setting - All staff are aware of Early Help and ensure that relevant assessments and referrals take place. - All staff are aware that abuse, neglect and safeguarding issues are rarely standalone events that can be covered by one definition or label; they recognise that, in most cases, multiple issues will overlap with one another - All staff understand that children's poor behaviour may be a sign they are suffering harm or that they have been traumatised by abuse. - Staff have received advice, support and training in regard to adverse childhood experiences and trauma informed practice
+- All children, regardless of age, gender, ability, culture, race, language, religion or sexual identity, are treated equally and have equal rights to protection - All staff act on concerns or disclosures that may suggest a child is at risk of harm. - All staff are professionally curious and feel able to challenge decisions to ensure children receive the right support - Pupils and staff involved in Safeguarding issues receive appropriate support. - Staff adhere to a Code of Conduct and understand what to do in the event of any allegations against any adult working in the setting - All staff are aware of Early Help and ensure that relevant assessments and referrals take place. - All staff are aware that abuse, neglect and safeguarding issues are rarely standalone events that can be covered by one definition or label; they recognise that, in most cases, multiple issues will overlap with one another - All staff understand that children's poor behaviour may be a sign they are suffering harm or that they have been traumatised by abuse. - Staff have received advice, support and training in regard to adverse childhood experiences and trauma informed practice